Sayonesh/Data-Science-Projects/README.md

-This repository contains the AI and ML projects which I worked on.
+This repository contains my NLP project on sequence classification.